 Who to tell about your determination

-You must provide reasons for your determination.
+You must also provide reasons for your determination.

-A status determination statement issued before 6 April 2020 is valid under the new rules.
 If the working practices of the engagement change or you negotiate a new contract with the worker, you need to make sure that you re-check the rules to see if they still apply.

-If this happens you’ll need to:
+If this happens you will need to:

 - consider the reasons for disagreeing given to you by the worker or agency paying their intermediary